Rachit1509/Financial-Data-Analysis-AI-System/README.md

     "Summarize expenses by category."

-    "How much did I spend on groceries in May?"
+    "How much did I spend on groceries in June?"

-    "What was my total credit vs. debit in April?"

 ## File Format